Chinese Sign Language Interpreting Services

 Knowledgeable

-• Professional Linguists Team
+✓ Professional Linguists Team

-• 100% Certified Linguists
+✓ 100% Certified Linguists

-• Continuous Education
+✓ Continuous Education

-Show More
+More

-Sign language interpreters in our team are all come from certified organizations or authorized schools.
+Sign language interpreters in our team all come from certified organizations or authorized schools.
 Most of them are students or teachers of local authoritative deaf schools.
 They fully understand the essence of each motion, so the communication made by them is smooth and easy.

 Comprehensive

-• OK for Video Interpretation
+✓ OK for Video Interpretation

-• Experts of All Industry
+✓ Experts of All Industry

-• Good Teaching Program
+✓ Good Teaching Program

-Show More
+More

-Besides on-site face-to-face translation, we provide sign language interpretation services through Internet also.
+Besides on-site face-to-face translation, we provide sign language interpretation services through the Internet also.
 Namely, you can easily connect to us via video call (Skype, WeChat, WhatsApp, or Messenger) to join a three-party dialogue online in which our linguist can help you anywhere.

-Experienced in language translation, we have been working with international customers in all sectors including education, health care, commercial, legal, political or manufacturing industries.
+Experienced in language translation, we have been working with international customers in all sectors, including education, health care, commercial, legal, political or manufacturing industries.
 Our interpreters possess both a high level of language skills and extensive industry knowledge.

-For customers who want to learn some primary Chinese sign language, our interpretation team is open for education also.
+For customers who want to learn some primary Chinese sign language, our interpretation team is open to education also.
 Our paid lessons for sign language since 2008 have assisted hundreds of beginners in reaching the level of regular communication.
 Contact us now for Chinese sign language learning.

 Reliable

-• Good After-sales Services
+✓ Good After-sales Services

-• Perfect Confidentiality
+✓ Perfect Confidentiality

-• 24/7 On-Call Interpreting
+✓ 24/7 On-Call Interpreting

-Show More
+More

 Some of the projects may contain your sensitive data (health condition, educational history, business contract, legal decisions, and so on), so we cover confidential terms and sign a non-disclosure agreement when necessary.
 That is one of the reasons why so many customers trust Jinyu’s sign language interpreting service.

 We provide high-quality interpreting services with 24/7/365 availability.
-When you have a request for sign language interpretation or emergency, please feel free to contact us at any time.
+When you have a request for sign language interpretation or an emergency, please feel free to contact us at any time.
 Jinyu is confident to work with you by offering the greatest sign language interpreters.

 Good Chinese Deaf Interpreter Services